(This was part of another post – have separated it to share elsewhere.)

 So, is it a children’s book?
 The authors say it’s for children aged 3 to 100.

 I love wildlife and paintings, but as an adult I rarely read books like this.
 However, I might have done as a child, and it’s taken me back there, to love it for what it is, which is unique and exciting.
 It’s different from our other books; it’s bold and kooky and it shows that a book doesn’t have to fit a certain formula to be great.
-It’s beautiful, and it’s supporting our children’s lexicon of wildlife, that otherwise they may be in danger of losing.
+It’s beautiful, and it’s supporting our children’s lexicon of wildlife.

-So, whereas previously my book purchases for children have focused on quite a standardised idea of “what will entertain most young readers”, this book is something else — a big, bold, curio that might pique their curiosity for a few minutes, allowing them to gaze on letters scattered in leaf piles, between ravens, barn owls, and foxes, and language that’s woven in different ways.
+So, whereas previously my book purchases for children have focused on quite a standard idea of “what will entertain most young readers”, this book is a big, bold, curio that might pique their curiosity for a few minutes, allowing them to gaze on letters scattered in leaf piles, between ravens, barn owls, and foxes, and language that’s woven in different ways.
 A book which will help to reinsert the language of wildlife into their days.

 It definitely belongs in our Collection of Quirky Books, but I think all children should have access to it, so we’ve also given a copy to the school library.

-I hope a child picks it up, and asks, “How big is a wren?” or “What colour are a barn owl’s eyes?”
+Maybe a child will wonder, “How big is a wren?” or “What colour are a barn owl’s eyes?”

 Update: I’ve just been made aware of a Crowdfunder page, raising money for every primary school in Cornwall to receive a copy of The Lost Words.